Skip to main content

 Best Practices

-• Recalculate estimates anytime materials or costs change.
+2. Recalculate estimates anytime costs, discounts, materials, or trucks change.

-• Limit access to the profitability breakdown to appropriate roles to protect compensation visibility.
+4. Limit access to detailed profitability breakdowns to appropriate roles.

-• Use Estimated Profitability as a guide, not a final accounting tool.
+5. Treat Estimated Profitability as a decision-support tool, not final accounting.

 Troubleshooting